Preparing for your Local Planning Policy Framework (LPPF) translation

 - rationalising planning scheme maps and diagrams.

 If you would like to receive a copy of these documents, contact the Smart Planning team at email@example.com

 Council translation initiatives

-While the Smart Planning team are encouraged by the eagerness of many councils to conduct the translation of their planning schemes as soon as possible, we do not encourage councils to undertake the translation themselves.
+While the Smart Planning team is encouraged by the eagerness of many councils to progress translations as soon as possible, we do not recommend that councils undertake the translation alone.